3dbeb41841bfbfcc24d55143816cf7f1/Rails-Movie-Lab/README.md

 Create an app that allows users to log their favorite films.

-A film should have the following info:
+A film should have info such as:
 - Title
 - Genre
 - Year